MISanjaI/prototype-of-login-registration-using-JWT-express-and-Mysql-In-Node/README.md

 # - JWT Authentication -

 This is a simple Node.js application that uses JSON Web Tokens (JWT) for authentication.
-It allows users to register and login, and provides a route to check if the user is authenticated.
+It allows users to register and login, and provides a route to check if the user is authenticated.Also allows the user to change their password .

 ## Installation